Disease Prevention: Syringe Services

-To help prevent improperly discarded sharps, Salt Lake County Health Department maintains five anonymous, free, secure sharps disposal boxes in Salt Lake City:
+To help prevent improperly discarded sharps, Salt Lake County Health Department maintains four anonymous, free, secure sharps disposal boxes in Salt Lake City for use by Salt Lake County residents:

 People may use sharps (including needles, syringes, or lancets) to manage medical conditions such as allergies, arthritis, cancer, diabetes, hepatitis, HIV, infertility, migraines, multiple sclerosis, osteoporosis, blood clotting disorders, or psoriasis.